Databases

 To change an existing encryption key, open the database using its existing

-encryption-key and use Database.changeEncryptionKey
+encryption-key and use Database.changeEncryptionKey to set the required

 new encryption-key value.